celeron55/ipdm56/ipdmhw2.0/README.md

     - Supported by e.g. dfu-util
 - RS232
     - Supported by e.g. stm32flasher
+    - The ui8d v2.0 display and telematics board can act as a convenient RS232 converter with a physical reset button for the `EXT_RESET_N` line
+        - Note that currently doing this is quite flaky.
+I am not sure what's required to get stm32flasher to be happy, but if you spam stm32flasher while doing the long press `EXT_RESET_N` sequences, with any luck, it will succeed within a couple of attempts.
 - CAN
     - To enable CAN flashing, bridge JP3001.
 This enables CAN flashing via CAN2.